svlauer/example-sentences/README.md

 The platonic ideal of a LaTeX package for typesetting such examples would provide an environment that behaves as much as possible as LaTeX's built-in `enumerate` lists (because, at heart, example lists *are* just ordered lists).
-So the above examples would be typeset as:
+So the above examples should be typeset as:

 ```latex
 \begin{examples}